 Metal

 As with chemical dust and vapours, the types of substances an employee is exposed to depend on the industry and their exposure time to the material.
-The common harmful substances are chromium, nickel sulfate, platinum and soldering fumes.
+The common harmful substances are chromium, nickel sulphate, platinum and soldering fumes.
 These are found in metal manufacturers and refineries.

 Speak to an expert